mugglecode/excel-magic/README.md

 search_results = table.find(name='John Doe')
 table.remove(search_results[0])
 search_results[1]['name'] = 'Vicky'
-# we can have leave age empty if we do it like this!
+# we can leave age empty if we do it like this!
 table.append({'id': '3', 'name': 'Dick'})
 # we can use filter if we have even more complex conditions
 filter_results = table.filter(lambda row: row['age'] is '')